doomemacs/doomemacs/README.md

 > What we do every night, Pinky...

-This is Emacs for stubborn vimmers and megalomaniac mice alike.
+This is Emacs for stubborn vimmers and megalomaniacal mice alike.
 Its goals are: first, to emulate vim as best it can, and second, surpass it in any possible way.
-Narf uses [Evil-mode](https://gitorious.org/evil/pages/Home) to emulate vim, Cask to manage plugins, and a slew of jury-rigged neckbeard shenanigans to to keep my mountain dew cool.
+Narf uses [Evil-mode](https://gitorious.org/evil/pages/Home) to emulate vim, Cask to manage plugins, and a slew of jury-rigged neckbeard shenanigans to keep my mountain dew cool.

-It is tailored for the Emacs 24.5+ OSX users and sub-sub-sub-basement dwellers.
+It is tailored for OSX users running Emacs 24.5+.

 Any contributions or suggestions are welcome.
 The world won't take over itself.